Pavin Smith Player Props: Diamondbacks vs. Red Sox

 Pavin Smith At The Plate

-- Smith is batting .225 with four doubles, four home runs and 16 walks.
+- Smith is hitting .217 with four doubles, four home runs and 16 walks.

-- He has hit a home run in 11.4% of his games this year, and 3.4% of his plate appearances.
+- He has homered in 11.1% of his games this season, and 3.3% of his plate appearances.

-- Smith has an RBI in 12 of 35 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 12 games this year (33.3%), Smith has picked up an RBI, and in three of those games (8.3%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.